markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 All we had to do was repeat the previous two lines of code and switch the variable names around!
 Now we have a full working round of battle between our robot's, as they can exchange attacks.

-> **Deep Dive:** Arithmetic operators in JavaScript work much like they do in every day math, which a few caveats:
+> **Deep Dive:** Arithmetic operators in JavaScript work much like they do in every day math, with one very important caveat:
 >
 > - **Addition (`+`):** Used to produce a sum of two or more numbers, but JavaScript also uses this operator to combine strings together (called concatenation).
 If a value on either side of the `+` operator is a string data type, the result will be the two values combined into a string instead of added together.
 >